-This information was last updated on Wednesday, April 1, at 2:30 p.m.
+This information was last updated on Thursday June 18, 2020

-All courts and related offices in Pennsylvania will remain closed until April 30.
+All Pennsylvania courts are closed for most functions until at least July 6. .
 This includes both Philadelphia Municipal Court and the Court of Common Pleas.
-The Courts have made some exceptions, however, included here.
+See the Courts page for more information

 Face-to-face interviews for TANF (cash assistance) are currently suspended and recipients will not be terminated or sanctioned if they are not able to continue their work requirements.

 Child care facilities were closed statewide on March 16 to support COVID-19 mitigation efforts.
 Exceptions to this policy are family child care homes and group child care homes operating inside a residence.
 All child care providers will continue to receive Child Care Works payments through April.